FIRE DANGER SEASON

 A permit to light a fire in the open in the Fire Danger Season is required when any burning off is undertaken and when a fire is lit on the ground (Refer to the CFS website www.cfs.sa.gov.au and the Fire and Emergency Services Act 2005 as severe penalties apply).

 Where can I get a permit?

-A permit can be obtained from the Council's Fire Prevention Officer-Permits (if applicable) or any other Authorised Fire Prevention Officer-Permits if authorised to do so under the Fire and Emergency Services Act 2005.
+A permit can be obtained from the Council's Fire Prevention Officer-Permits (when available) or any other Authorised Fire Prevention Officer-Permits if authorised to do so under the Fire and Emergency Services Act 2005.
 Please contact Council office to obtain further details.

 Any conditions under which the permit is issued must be complied with (severe penalties apply for non compliance to the permit conditions).